-Swiping down from the watch’s top edge returns the user to the quick panel.
+Swiping down from the watch’s top edge opens the quick panel.
 This gesture is not customizable.
 As a result, any other swipe-down navigation you add to your app may conflict with this gesture, causing users to open the quick panel by mistake.

 Touch and hold (long press)

 Users can touch and hold a list or an icon to begin selecting multiple items.
 You can also customize the touch and hold gesture to assign it to other functions.